Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \subsubsection{The Grip on SSD methodology}

-The center for Information Security and Privacy Protection (CIP) was founded by Dutch Tax Authorities and contributes to ensure the security of the Dutch public services.
-In 2014 around twenty organizations founded ``SSD practitioner community'' to distribute their knowledge and experience in secure software development.
-Since that year community worked on the improvement of secure software development best practices.
-In 2015 CIP published ``Grip on Secure Software Development (SSD)''~\cite{griponssd2015}.
-In the same year, 23 organizations signed the manifesto to apply Grip on SSD.
+The center for Information Security and Privacy Protection (CIP) was founded by the Dutch Tax Authorities to ensure the security of Dutch public services.
+In 2014, approximately twenty organizations formed the ``SSD practitioner community'' to share their knowledge and experience in secure software development.
+Since then, the community has been working on enhancing best practices in secure software development.
+In 2015, CIP published ``Grip on Secure Software Development (SSD)''~\cite{griponssd2015}, and that same year, 23 organizations signed the manifesto in support of the methodology.

-While investigating the methodology, we found one significant similarity between Grip on SSD~\cite{griponssd2015} and McGraw Touchpoints~\cite{mcgraw2006software}.
+During our investigation of the methodology, we discovered a significant similarity between Grip on SSD~\cite{griponssd2015} and McGraw Touchpoints~\cite{mcgraw2006software}.
 The McGraw \textit{touchpoints} pillar is similar to the \textit{contact moments} pillar in Grip on SSD, and consists of security practices distributed among the SDLC stages.
-The \textit{standard security requirement} pillar in Grip on SSD comprises a list of policies, principles, and attack patterns applicable to all projects within the organization.
-The McGraw's \textit{knowledge} pillar includes the same tasks but also education and awareness.
+The Grip on SSD methodology also includes the \textit{standard security requirement} pillar, which outlines a set of policies, principles, and attack patterns applicable to all projects within the organization.
+Additionally, the McGraw's \textit{knowledge} pillar covers similar tasks, along with education and awareness initiatives.

-Grip on SSD pays attention to the \textit{processes} that compose the guidance for a client on how to effectively operate security measures.
-This support is important because the methodology works effectively only if a client actively supports and propagates the methodology.
-The guidance embraces \textit{maturity} for determining how much control an organization has over deploying secure software, \textit{risk control and risk acceptance}, \textit{risk analysis}, \textit{business impact analysis}, and \textit{maintaining standard security requirements}.
+Grip on SSD emphasizes the importance of \textit{processes} that provide guidance to clients on effectively implementing security measures.
+Active client support and propagation of the methodology are crucial for its success.
+The guidance encompasses aspects such as \textit{maturity} to determine an organization's level of control over deploying secure software, \textit{risk control and risk acceptance}, \textit{risk analysis}, \textit{business impact analysis}, and \textit{maintaining standard security requirements}.

-What is remarkable about the Grip on SSD methodology is that the design phase only involves test plans that are based on misuse and abuse cases.
+One of the notable aspects of the Grip on SSD methodology is that the design phase primarily involves test plans based on misuse and abuse cases.